jasonw-w/image-transport/README.md

 | cell_size      | Number of cells in the grid, higher cell_size = higher quality but slower                                                                        |
 | source_path    | Path to the source image                                                                                                                         |
 | target_path    | Path to the target image                                                                                                                         |

 # Contributing

 open an issue or pull request if you find any bugs or have any suggestions to improve this program

 # How it works

 magiccccccccccccccccccccccc

 # License

+sorry. instead of reducing frame, reduce the size of file, form 800 x 800 to smaller size, since i want to keep the original speed. it has to be less than 100 mb so i can upload to github
 MIT License